weiyi-jiang/orientation/README.md

 - Evaluation of fine-mapping in unbalanced case-control design
 - Matrix completion and prediction of Alzheimer's disease risk using epidemiological records
 - Alzheimer's disease risk prediction and subtyping using whole genome sequence data
+- Multi-tissue fine-mapping for splice QTL data in GTEx project

 Applied data analysis: